cypress-io/cypress-documentation/source/api/commands/readfile.md

 **{% fa fa-angle-right %} filePath** ***(String)***

-A path to a file within the project root (the directory that contains `cypress.json`).
+A path to a file within the project root (the directory that contains the default `cypress.json` configuration file).

 **{% fa fa-angle-right %} encoding**  ***(String)***